 2. A script that doesn’t solve the customer’s problem

-Scripts are meant to make sure every agent provides the right answer to the problem, but sometimes problems are too complicated to be covered by a script.
-And an agent still risks pulling up the wrong script based on insufficient information, providing a solution to an entirely different problem.
+A call center script is meant to make sure every agent provides the right answer to the problem, but sometimes problems are too complicated to be covered by a script.
+And contact center agents still risk pulling up the wrong script based on insufficient information, providing a solution to an entirely different problem.
 Few things are as frustrating as talking to someone convinced they’ve solved your problem who has actually gotten it wrong.

 As with any tool, the effectiveness of using scripts in a call center is all about how you use them.
-You can use call scripts as a way to empower your reps and ensure they’re being productive in their calls by accomplishing two main things.
+You can use call scripts as a way to empower your reps and allow them to act as advisors to your customers.

 In theater, a “script” is usually something you memorize and recite word for word.
 But customer service calls aren’t Shakespeare.
-If you’re hiring awesome reps, then focus on giving them the tools they need to do a good job and then trust them.
+If you’re hiring awesome reps, then focus on giving them the tools they need to do a good job and then trust them to create a great customer experience.

-Prioritize training—and make call center scripts a part of it
+Prioritize agent training—and make call center scripts a part of it

 Call center scripts can be a useful part of training new customer service representatives, but they shouldn’t be used as a replacement for it.
 Use the scripts you have to provide a helpful suggestion of what agents should say when faced with a particular problem.
 And supplement that information with soft skills training on how to effectively interact with customers on calls, as well as on live chat.